DRACULA-HACK/ig-followersbotzz/README.md

 #
 $
 #
- Tool is created fore TERMUX users
+ Tool is also created fore TERMUX users

 #
 # installation